My Approach to Helping

 Are you lonely or depressed?
 Do you try to have satisfying relationships but somehow just can't make them work for you?

-Perhaps you soothe your pain with alcohol or drugs or other distracting addictions that are more hurtful then helpful.
+Perhaps you soothe your pain with alcohol or drugs, food or other distracting addictions that are more hurtful then helpful.

 Maybe you have grown up with insecure attachments but don't really understand the impact of it on you.
 You simply feel insecure, anxious or detached.